patrickdappollonio/http-server/README.md

 ### Authentication

 `http-server` supports two modes of authorizing access to its contents.
-On "directory listing" mode, only the directory contents are protected, while anything that's specific to `http-server`'s behaviour such as static assets like CSS, JavaScript or images are not protected.
+On "directory listing" mode, only the directory contents are protected, while anything specific to `http-server`'s behaviour such as static assets like CSS, JavaScript or images are not protected.
 Everything served from the provided `--path` is protected.

 #### Basic authentication